-Bio: Brian Solis is the Principal Analyst and futurist at Altimeter, a Prophet Company, a keynote speaker and best-selling author.
+Brian Solis is the Principal Analyst and futurist at Altimeter, a Prophet Company, a keynote speaker and best-selling author.
 Brian studies disruptive technology and its impact on business and society.
-In his reports, articles and books, he humanizes technology and its impact on business and society to help executives gain new perspectives and insights.
-Brian’s research explores digital transformation, customer experience and culture 2.0 and “the future of” industries, trends and behavior.
+In his reports, articles and books, he humanises technology and its impact on business and society to help executives gain new perspectives and insights.
+Brian’s research explores digital transformation, customer experience and culture 2.0 and “the future of” industries, trends and behaviour.

 His new book, X: The Experience When Business Meets Design, explores the importance of experiences and how to design them for customers, employees and human beings everywhere.